parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The code listing for Views/Home/Index.cshtml is shown with some modified text highlighted.](media/visualstudio_edithomeindex.png "Visual Studio file editor")

-4. Return to the command window, and execute the following commands to commit the text change to the branch.
+4. Return to the command window and execute the following commands to commit the text change to the branch:

     ```shell
     git commit -am "Changed some text"